headforwards-spd/headforwards-website/src/pages/info-pages/always-aim.md

     isTwoColumns: true
     type: image-copy-component
     title: Realistic expectations
+    content:
+      - type: markdown
         text: >-
           Doing the right thing sounds straightforward, but it can be one of the most challenging aspects of running a business.
 The secret?
 It’s all about creating a culture of openness, transparency, and trust.

           Software development is traditionally driven by two things: money and deadlines – but racing to meet deadlines can cause big problems with quality and delivery.

           Headforwards adopts a different approach, taking the time to understand a client’s vision, focusing on what’s achievable, and prioritising the work in line with Agile principles.

           It believes this is the best way to deliver quality work, and its clients think so too.
   - imageOne: /uploads/team-6.jpg
     imageTwo: /uploads/team-5.jpg
     type: images-component